dherskowitz/django-docker-starter/README.md

 To get started, make sure you have [Docker installed](https://docs.docker.com/desktop/) on your system, and then clone this repository.

-Replace `MY_PROJECT` in `docker-compose.yml` with your project name to avoid collision with other docker containers.
+- Replace `MY_PROJECT` in `docker-compose.yml` with your project name to avoid collision with other docker containers.

-Next, navigate in your terminal to the directory you cloned this, and spin up the containers for the web server by running `docker-compose up -d --build`.
+- Create a Django Project in the web container `docker-compose run web django-admin startproject PROJECTNAME DIRECTORY`

-This will also install the latest version of Django and psycopg2 in the container.
-To specify a version create a requirement.txt before running build.
+- Build the other containers by running `docker-compose up -d --build`.

 The containers run on the following ports.
 Update the `docker-compose.yml` to change the ports: